xonotic/xonotic/Docs/faq.md

 If you want to investigate further:

-On Linux: In a xterm, cd into your Xonotic installation directory, start catchsegv ./xonotic-linux-686-sdl -condebug -developer > crash.txt 2>&1 and give the file crash.txt to the developers.
-Note that you can also use ./xonotic-linux-686-glx or if you have a 64bit system ./xonotic-linux-x86_64-sdl and ./xonotic-linux-x86_64-glx
+On Linux: In a xterm, cd into your Xonotic installation directory, start catchsegv ./xonotic-linux64-sdl -condebug -developer > crash.txt 2>&1 and give the file crash.txt to the developers.
+On a 32bit system you should instead use ./xonotic-linux32-sdl.
+Note that you can also use ./xonotic-linux64-glx or if you have a 32bit system ./xonotic-linux32-glx

 On Windows: Click Start->Run, and enter drwtsn32, click Ok in the next window, run Xonotic and wait for the crash.
 Then go to C:\Documents and Settings\All Users\Application Data\Microsoft\Dr Watson there should be a file called "drwtsn32.log", give that file along with the engine's build date to the developers.
 You'll see that date when you open the ingame console (How do I open the console?).
 Note that some folders of that path may be hidden or have a translated name if you're using a non-english windows.